Podlaskie Voivodeship: Climate

-One of the cities located in Podlaskie - Suwalki - is called as The Polish North Pole, due to it is coldest temperature average around Poland.
+One of the cities located in Podlaskie, Suwałki, is called as The Polish North Pole, due to it is coldest temperature average around Poland.

 Subdivisions and Białystok Metropolitan Region

-Podlaskie Voivodeship is divided into 17 counties (powiats): 3 city counties and 14 land counties.
-These are further divided into 118 gminas.
+Podlaskie Voivodeship is divided into 17 counties (powiats): 3 city counties, those being Białystok, Suwałki, and Łomża.
+It is also divided into 14 land counties, which these 14 counties are further divided into 118 gminas.